-I am a BACP Registered Person-Centred therapist and qualified online counsellor, offering long or short term, individual counselling in Walthamstow, East London, E17.
+I am a BACP Registered Person-Centred therapist and qualified online counsellor, offering long or short term, individual and relationship counselling in Walthamstow, East London, E17.
 I also offer online (distance) counselling.

 I work with adults (18+) who have a range of life experiences, and people who may find it more difficult to access counselling and therapy, including those who may be struggling with or who want to explore their drug and alcohol use and people in non-monogamous relationships.
 I work with individuals who are gay, queer, bi, straight, pan, kink, asexual, sexuality questioning and all genders.
 I am committed to providing an inclusive, welcoming, safe and confidential space.